Samthesimpsons/Samthesimpsons/README.md

 - 📫 Reach me at **samuelsimweixuan@gmail.com**
 - 🚀 Currently for my jobscope I am digesting the entire book of **Practical Natural Language Processing: A Comprehensive Guide to Building Real-World NLP** by O`Reiley.

-I was a Wilmar-SUTD Scholar recipient who studied Business Analytics and Operations Research at SUTD.
+I was a KKH-SUTD Scholar recipient who studied Business Analytics and Operations Research at SUTD.
 I also took 2 minors in Artificial Intelligence and Digital Humanities.
-Currently, I am enrolled for the Master of Science in Computing at SMU, with an ongoing assessment to be an IMDA Postgraduate Scholar.
+Currently, I am enrolled for the Master of Science in Computing at SMU and am an IMDA Postgraduate Scholar.

 For my work experience, I am currently a Data Scientist in the banking industry, at DBS Bank.
-I am looking for any opportunities, preferably in the technology industry.
+I am looking open to any opportunities, preferably in the technology industry.

 <h3 align="center">Summarized list of projects inside my GitHub</h3>